Home2023-05-09T11:28:57-04:00

 To decrease vulnerability and reduce number the of assaults

-Action – Self Defence
+Action – Self Defense

 Our ACTION self-defense course for women and teenage girls focuses on the most common types of assault women encounter subtle and obvious forms of assault committed by known aggressors or strangers.